marcschaer93/surf-taxi-backend/README.md

 #### Database Setup:

-1. Create the Surf Taxi database: `createdb surf-taxi`
+1. Create the Surf Taxi database: `createdb surf_taxi`
-2. Initialize the database: `psql -U [psql username] -d surf-taxi -f dbSetup.sql`
+2. Initialize the database: `psql -U [psql username] -d surf_taxi -f dbSetup.sql`

+For more detailed information on the database schema, including tables, relationships, and indices, please refer to the documentation provided in the `docs/` directory under [databaseSchema](docs/databaseSchema).

 #### Starting the Backend: